vicramon/ember-tutorial/chapters/ember-template.md

 name
 ```

-Emblem tries to parse the first word on each line as a helper or html tag, so if you want to immediately output plain text then use a pipe: `|`.
+Emblem expects the the first word on each line to be either a controller property, a Handlebars helper, or an html tag, so if you want to immediately output plain text then use a pipe: `|`.
 Emblem parses everything after a pipe as a string.

 ## Outputting View Properties